 Please click any question below to expand the answers.
-Click again to close.1.
-Should I call the Foundation to discuss my application before I apply?
+Click again to close.

 It is a good idea to give us a call only if you are a new applicant to the Foundation and have not received a grant from us in the past.
 This allows us to discuss your funding needs to ensure they align with our funding priorities and mission.
 If you have received a grant from us in the past, it is not necessary to contact us before you apply again.